Erik (wrestler): WWE (2018–present)

 On the April 13 episode of Raw, Erik along with Ivar, would return and defeat the team of Cedric Alexander and Shelton Benjamin.
 On the June 7 episode of Raw, The Viking Raiders would win a battle royal to determine to #1 contenders for the Raw Tag Titles.
 It would be announced that The Viking Raiders would face the Raw Tag Team champions, AJ Styles and Omos at Money In The Bank.
 At the event, The Viking Raiders would be unsuccessful, as Styles and Omos would retain their titles.
 On the July 19 episode of Raw, The Viking Raiders, alongside Riddle, would defeat the team of John Morrison, AJ Styles and Omos.
 Later that night, it would be announced that The Viking Raiders would face AJ Styles and Omos for the Raw Tag Titles in a rematch on next weeks episode of Raw.
 On the July 27 episode of Raw, The Viking Raiders would fail to win the Raw Tag Titles, as Styles and Omos retained.

 As part of the 2021 Draft, both Erik and Ivar were drafted to the SmackDown brand.
+As part of the 2023 WWE Draft, both Erik and Ivar were drafted to the Raw brand.
+In October 2023, it was announced that Erik was injured and would not be appearing for the foreseeable future.
+On November 2, 2023, Erik announced on Instagram that he had undergone successful neck fusion surgery.
+After a year-long hiatus Erik returned from injury alongside Ivar In October 2024, cryptic messages began airing on Raw featuring Nordic characters that translate to "WAR" to promote the team's return.
+On the October 14th episode of RAW, Ivar and Erik returned defeating Alpha Academy reverting back to their War Raiders name and gimmick.
+Two weeks later they defeated the LWO and The New Day in a Triple Threat Tag Team match to become No'1 Contenders to the World Tag Team Championships held by The Judgment Day's Finn Bálor and JD McDonagh.
+On the November 25 episode of Raw, they failed to win the titles from Bálor and McDonagh after interference from Dominik Mysterio and Carlito.
+On the December 16 episode of Raw, The War Raiders defeated Bálor and McDonagh to become two-time Word Tag Team Champions.

 Personal life

 Rowe, along with his teammate Todd Smith, are adherents to the straight edge lifestyle.

 During his time with WWE, Rowe began dating fellow wrestler Sarah Bridges (then known as Sarah Logan and later Valhalla).
 The pair were married on December 21, 2018, in a Viking themed wedding.
 On February 9, 2021, Bridges and Rowe welcomed a son named Raymond Cash Rowe.
+On April 26, 2024, Rowe announced his wife's second pregnancy.
+On November 28, 2024, Bridges and Rowe welcomed a second son.